TarEnethil/archivar/devtools/README.md

 Be sure to work on your own branch(es).

+## Linting

+You can setup automatic code linting as a git pre-commit hook using `./setup-pre-commit-hook.sh`.
+You may need to install flake8 via `pip install flake8`.
+If you want to integrate the linting into your IDE, toplevel has a .flake8 config file that can be used.

 ## Changes to the database

 To make changes to the database, adjust the member elements of one or more of the model classes.
 Then run: